Wildlife & Animals – Samburu NR

 Best Time for Wildlife Viewing

-It doesn’t rain much in Samburu so it can be visited throughout the year, but the most productive time for watching wildlife is in the Dry season (June to September).
-The vegetation really thins out during this period and animals gather around the few remaining water sources.
-The dry spell between the rains, from January to February, is also a great time for wildlife viewing.
-The wettest months are April and November, and wildlife watching can be more challenging then.
+It doesn’t rain much in Samburu so it can be visited throughout the year.
+But the most productive time for watching wildlife is in the Dry season (June to September) when the vegetation really thins out and animals gather around remaining water sources.
+The dry spell from January to February is also great for wildlife viewing.
+The wettest months are April and November, when wildlife watching can be more challenging.

 Wildlife Rating